shreyasnisal/Quiz-App/README.md

 # QuizApp

 This branch of the repository contains the version of the app that does not require a back-end.
 The questions data is stored in the questions_data.json file.
+To check out the app: https://drive.google.com/open?id=1KCBmwZMww-QtRMsE00LOe1PzUYOXzu_W

 ## Getting Started